 3. Consider alternate forms of shipping

-Over the years, UPS has added new forms of shipping services to meet both service and cost demands of its customer base.
+Over the years, UPS has added new forms of shipping services to meet both postal service, and cost demands of its customer base.
 From early A.M.
 Next Day Air services to Surepost to even hundredweight shipping, there are many options for any company shipping parcel.
-When planning for new products, locations, customers, or even distribution models, it is best to consider more than just the obvious services from UPS.
+When planning for new products, locations, customers, or even distribution models, it is best to consider more than just the obvious UPS services.

 An excellent example is the UPS Surepost service.
 This shipping service uses the United States Postal Service (USPS) for the actual delivery to the destination but the UPS distribution network for the major portions of the transport.
 It exists as a cost–conscious alternative to pure UPS ground shipping service.
 When considering future business operations, companies who need a low cost, non-delivery date–specific services should consider Surepost.
 This is a great shipping option for the sending of spare parts, large scale kit distribution, and high volume seasonal shipments such as subscription services.

 Knowing the alternatives that UPS has internally for each shipping need can help make cost–saving easier while not endangering the discounts and negotiated rates already in place.